Understanding the Different Types of HVAC Systems for Your Northern Virginia Home

 4. Furnace Systems

-Furnace systems are traditional heating systems that use natural gas, oil, or electricity to generate heat.
-They are typically paired with central air conditioning systems to provide both heating and cooling capabilities.
+Furnace systems are traditional furnace systems that use natural gas, oil, or electricity to generate heat.
+They are typically paired with central air conditioning systems to provide both furnace and cooling capabilities.
 Furnaces are known for their ability to quickly and effectively heat homes, making them ideal for colder climates.

 Pros of Furnace Systems:

-– Provides efficient heating during cold winter months.
+– Provides efficient furnace during cold winter months.

 – Can be paired with central air conditioning systems for year-round comfort.